great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.md

 3. The next cell is where you configure a `UserConfigurableProfiler` and instantiate it, which will then profile the data and create the relevant Expectations to add to your `taxi.demo` suite.
 You can leave these defaults as-is for now - [learn more about the available parameters here](/docs/reference/profilers).

-4. The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the validation results. *We will explain the validation step later in the “Validate your data” section.*
+4. The last cell does several things again: It saves the Expectation Suite to disk, runs the validation against the loaded data batch, and then builds and opens Data Docs, so you can look at the Validation Results. *We will explain the validation step later in the “Validate your data” section.*

 **Let’s execute all the cells** and wait for Great Expectations to open a browser window with Data Docs. **Go to the next step in the tutorial** for an explanation of what you see in Data Docs!